reymon359/book-sentences/books/How to win friends and influence people/index.md

 ## Nine suggestions on how to get the most out of this book

+If you do have this cardinal endowment, then you can achieve wonders without reading any suggestions for getting the most out of a book... ...Just this: a deep, driving desire to learn, a vigorous determination to increase your ability to deal with people.

+Ask yourself just how and when you can apply each suggestion.

+Marking and underscoring a book makes it more interesting, and far easier to review rapidly.

+The rapidity with which we forget is astonishing.
+So, if you want to get a real, lasting benefit... ...don’t imagine that skimming through it once will suffice... ...you ought to spend a few hours reviewing it every month.

+> ‘If you teach a man anything, he will never learn.’ - Bernard Shaw

+Learning is an active process.
+We learn by doing.

+Only knowledge that is used sticks in your mind.

+each Saturday... ...process of self-examination and review and appraisal... ...“What mistakes did I make that time?”
+“What did I do that was right – and in what way could I have improved my performance?”
+“What lessons can I learn from that experience?”

+In order to get the most out of this book:
+a.
+Develop a deep, driving desire to master the principles of human relations.
+b.
+Read each chapter twice before going on to the next one.
+c.
+As you read, stop frequently to ask yourself how you can apply each suggestion.
+d.
+Underscore each important idea.
+e.
+Review this book each month.
+f.
+Apply these principles at every opportunity.
+Use this volume as a working handbook to help you solve your daily problems.
+g.
+Make a lively game out of your learning by offering some friend a dime or a dollar every time he or she catches you violating one of these principles.
+h.
+Check up each week on the progress you are making.
+Ask yourself what mistakes you have made, what improvement, what lessons you have learned for the future.
+i.
+Keep notes in the back of this book showing how and when you have applied these principles.

 ## PART ONE: FUNDAMENTAL TECHNIQUES IN HANDLING PEOPLE

 ### 1 ‘If You Want to Gather Honey, Don’t Kick Over the Beehive’